openmm/openmm/docs-source/usersguide/application.rst

         :autonumber:`Example,spherical container`

-The first thing it does is create a CustomExternalForce object and add it to the System.
-The argument to CustomExternalForce is a mathematical expression specifying the energy of each particle.
+The first thing it does is create a :class:`CustomExternalForce` object and add it to the :class:`System`.
+The argument to :class:`CustomExternalForce` is a algebraic mathematical expression specifying the external potential contribution to the potential energy due to each particle.
 This can be any function of *x*\ , *y*\ , and *z* you want.
 It also can depend on global or per-particle parameters.
 A wide variety of restraints, steering forces, shearing forces, etc. can be implemented with this method.

 Next it must specify which particles to apply the force to.
-In this case, we want it to affect every particle in the system, so we loop over them and call :code:`addParticle()` once for each one.
+In this case, we want it to affect every particle in the system, so we loop over them and call :meth:`addParticle` once for each one.
 The two arguments are the index of the particle to affect, and the list of per-particle parameter values (an empty list in this case).
 If we had per-particle parameters, such as to make the force stronger for some particles than for others, this is where we would specify them.

-Notice that we do all of this immediately after creating the System.
+Notice that we do all of this immediately after creating the :class:`System`.
 That is not an arbitrary choice.

 .. warning::

-    If you add new forces to a System, you must do so before creating the Simulation.
+    If you add new forces to a :class:`System`, you must do so before creating the :class:`Simulation`.
-    Once you create a Simulation, modifying the System will have no effect on that Simulation.
+    Once you create a :class:`Simulation`, modifying the :class:`System` will have no effect on that :class:`Simulation`.

 Extracting and Reporting Forces (and other data)
 ************************************************

-OpenMM provides reporters for two output formats: PDB and DCD.
+OpenMM provides reporters for two output formats: PDB_ and DCD_.
 Both of those formats store only positions, not velocities, forces, or other data.
 In this section, we create a new reporter that outputs forces.
 This illustrates two important things: how to write a reporter, and how to query the simulation for forces or other data.

-Here is the definition of the ForceReporter class:
+Here is the definition of the :class:`ForceReporter` class:

 .. samepage::
     ::